 - Philosophy of Law, the Supreme Court and the U.S. Constitutional Tradition

 - Introduction to Criminal Law and Criminal Procedure

 - Scandalous Washington:

 Study USA courses may NOT be taken on an audit or pass/fail basis.

-The cost for this program is estimated at $10,500, which includes Elon tuition, housing, and The Washington Center program fees.
+The cost for this program is estimated around $11,000, which includes Elon tuition and The Washington Center housing and program fees.

 Transportation and food costs are NOT included.

-Need-based scholarships are available for Elon semester programs through the GEC.
-For additional information on scholarships or other funding for Study USA, see the Funding for Study Abroad page.
+For additional information on scholarships or other funding for global engagement, see the Financial Planning for Global Study page.

-If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your Study USA program.
+If you qualify for a travel grant through any of the fellows or scholars programs, see the appropriate program director for more information on how to apply the grant to your global engagement program.
 Visit the Deadlines and Events Calendar for travel grant deadlines.